Last Minute Questions:

 Bring a quick charger for batteries if possible.

 Sorry “Dogs Are Not Allowed” except for human powder hounds.
-Guests have/may be hyper-allergic to dog hair.
+Other Guests may be allergic to dog hair and we hate cleaning dog hair from our furniture.

 EMERGENCY EQUIPMENT AT THE LODGE AVAILABLE TO SELF-GUIDED GROUPS:

-We recommend that you all carry a small first aid kit, while you are skiing.
+We recommend that you all carry a first aid kit, while you are skiing.

 COMMUNICATION: